lueck/standoff-mode/README.md

 	M-x standoff-mode RET

-For configuration und usage see the info files (currently german only):

-	C-h i m stand-off RET

 Before working with stand-off mode, the back-end has to be choosen.
 Using it for the first time, you will be redirected to a customization dialog, when trying to create an annotation.
 For